 Support Kew's country estate in West Sussex - 453 acres of ornamental gardens, temperate woodlands and the stunning Water Garden.

-As well as the formal beds, such as the Winter Garden, the gardens at Wakehurst are home to National Collections of Skimmia, Hypericum, Betula and Nothofagus.
+As well as the formal beds, such as the Winter Garden, Wakehurst is home to National Collections of Skimmia, Hypericum, Betula and Nothofagus.

 The Loder Valley Nature Reserve is Wakehurst’s best kept secret.
 It is a magical place of ancient woodlands, flower rich meadows and network of hedgerows and streams.
-The reserve was opened in 1980 and is now managed as as a centre for conservation and education.
-The reserve is open all year round (visitor numbers are limited to protect sensitive habitats).
+The reserve was opened in 1980 and is now managed as a centre for conservation and education.
+The reserve is open all year round with visitor numbers limited to protect sensitive habitats.